MSADS-506-Applied-Time-Series-Analysis/litecoin_predictions/Litecoin.md

 ```

 <img src="figs/unnamed-chunk-12-1.png" style="display: block; margin: auto;" />
-From the correlation table, it can be discerned that whereas the OHLC
+From the correlation matrix, it can be discerned that whereas the OHLC
 and adjusted prices exhibit multicollinearity at *r* = 1, their
 relationships with volume is much less pronounced, where
 0.56 ≤ *r* ≤ 0.58.